-You must also fill in any other relevant forms (supplementary information forms) that may apply.
-The admission criteria for Barking and Dagenham schools are on pages 18 and 21.
-It is important that you read and understand the criteria and admissions process (pages 6 to 26) before you apply.
+You must also fill in any other relevant forms (supplementary information forms or extra documents (page 25) that may apply.
+The admission criteria for Barking and Dagenham schools are on pages 18 to 21.
+It is important that you read and understand the criteria and admissions process (pages 18 to 26) before you apply.

 It is important that you rank the schools in your true order of preference.
 Potential offers are exchanged between councils until your own borough can make a single best offer (including any schools you may have applied for in other boroughs).
-The local authority that you live in will offer a place on 1 March 2018, for applications they have received by the closing date.
+The local authority that you live in will offer a place on 1 March 2019, for applications they have received by the closing date.
 You have a right to appeal if we turn down your application (see page 16).
-We will also place your child on the interest list for any other Barking and Dagenham school you have listed as a higher preference than the school we offered you.
+We will also place your child on the interest list for any other Barking and Dagenham school you have listed as a higher preference than the school your LA offered you.
 Please make sure you have read about how your local authority handles admissions before you fill in your application form.